The Cold War 1945-1991

 The Cold War started with the defeat of Germany in 1945.
 It ended with the collapse of the Soviet Union in 1991.
 In 1949, Canada was a founding member of the North Atlantic Treaty Organization.

 During the 1960s, the Royal Canadian Artillery deployed the 762 mm Rocket.
 The Honest John Rocket used nuclear warheads and conventional non-nuclear warheads.
-Canada had weapons capable of firing nuclear weapons into the 1980s.
+Canada had systems capable of firing nuclear weapons into the 1980s.